ziadaboalmajd/ziadaboalmajd/README.md

 - 👋 Hi, I’m @ziadaboalmajd
-- 👀 I’m interested in html , css , javascript
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning backend development
 - 💞️ I’m looking to collaborate on fullstuck web development
 - 📫 How to reach me